Rainelz/EfficientNet-PyTorch/README.md

 # EfficientNet PyTorch
+Starting from lukemelas' fork, I modified the repo to train my own efficient-net and eventually compare the results with other popular networks.
+I tested the code only with 1 channel images and trained a model on rvl-cdip achieving 91.86 acc (B0) and 92.31 (B2), transferring from rvl-cdip to a custom dataset gave me 98% acc.

+I am planning to refactor the code and eventually retrain on imagenet to compare against original results but I can't provide any ETA.

 _IMPORTANT NOTE_: In the latest update, I switched hosting providers for the pretrained models, as the previous models were becoming extremely expensive to host.
 This _will_ break old versions of the library.
 I apologize, but I cannot afford to keep serving the models on the old provider.
 Everything should work properly if you update the library:
 ```